mostaphaRoudsari/ladybug-primer/text/components/Thermal_Comfort_Indices.md

 * ##### readMe!
 ...
 * ##### comfortIndexValue
-Humidex (°C) - the human-perceived increase in air temperature due to Dew point temperature increase.
-Used by Canadian Meteorologist service.
+The value of the chosen comfort.
-* ##### comfortIndexCategory
+* ##### comfortIndexLevel
-Each number (from 0 to 5) represents a certain humidex thermal sensation category.
-With categories being the following:     - category 0 (<30°C): Little or no discomfort     - category 1 (30-35°C): Noticeable discomfort     - category 2 (35-40°C): Evident discomfort     - category 3 (40-45°C): Intense discomfort; avoid exertion     - category 4 (45-54°C): Dangerous discomfort     - category 5 (>54°C): Heat stroke probable
+The level (category, sensation) of the chosen index.
 * ##### comfortableOrNot
-Outputs 0 or 1.
-0 indicates that a person is not comfortable, 1 that he/she is comfortable at that hour (meaning humidex is < 30°C)
+Indication of whether that person is comfortable (1) or not (0) at particular hour.
 * ##### percentComfortable
-Percentage of time chosen for analysis period, during which humidex is < 26.6°C
+Percentage of time, during which chosen index falls into the comfortable category.
 * ##### percentHotExtreme
-Percentage of time chosen for analysis period, during which humidex is > 54.4°C
+Percentage of time, during which chosen index falls into the hot extreme category.
 * ##### percentColdExtreme
+Percentage of time, during which chosen index falls into the cold extreme category.

 [Check Hydra Example Files for Thermal Comfort Indices](https://hydrashare.github.io/hydra/index.html?keywords=Ladybug_Thermal Comfort Indices)